Jack Monroe

 Jack Monroe (born 17 March 1988) is a British food writer, journalist and activist known for campaigning on poverty issues, particularly hunger relief.
 She (Note: Monroe uses she/her and they/them pronouns.
 This article uses she/her for consistency.) initially rose to prominence when a post on her blog A Girl Called Jack (later renamed Cooking on a Bootstrap) went viral.
 She has published seven cookbooks that focus on "austerity recipes" and meals which can be made on a tight budget.
 She has written for publications such as The Echo, The Huffington Post and The Guardian.

 Early life

-Monroe was born in Southend-on-Sea in 1988 to David Hadjicostas and Evelyn Hadjicostas (née Beatty), a former nurse.
+Monroe was born in Southend-on-Sea in 1988 to David and Evelyn Hadjicostas (née Beatty), a former nurse.
 Her father is of Greek-Cypriot heritage; he served in the British Army for seven years, then with the fire service for 30 years.
 He was appointed MBE in 2007 Birthday Honours for services to children and families.
 Monroe has three siblings.
 Monroe was diagnosed with autism and ADHD as a child, though was not made aware of this until she was an adult.
 Monroe has described herself variously as working class and as middle class.
 She came out as gay aged 15.